-(Right above: The venerable bastion of Edinburgh Castle dominates the Scottish capital from its hill in the city's centre. - photograph from 2011)
+(Right: The venerable bastion of Edinburgh Castle dominates the Scottish capital from its hill in the centre of the city. - photograph from 2011)

 Seven days after the arrival of 'E' Company in the Scottish capital, on May 11 the entire Newfoundland contingent had been ordered elsewhere.
-On that day, seven weeks into spring - although in Scotland there was apparently still snow - the unit had been dispatched to Stobs Camp, under canvas and south-eastwards of Edinburgh, close to the town of Hawick.
+On that day, seven weeks into spring - although in Scotland there was apparently still snow - the unit had been dispatched to Stobs Camp, all under canvas and south-eastwards of Edinburgh, close to the town of Hawick.

-(Right above: The Newfoundland Regiment marches on the training ground at Stobs Camp to be presented with its Colours on June 10, 1915. - by courtesy of Reverend Wilson Tibbo and of Mrs. Lillian Tibbo)
+(Right below: The Newfoundland Regiment marches past on the training ground at Stobs Camp and is presented with its Colours on June 10, 1915. - by courtesy of Reverend Wilson Tibbo and of Mrs. Lillian Tibbo)